-Four new commercial GC plants are under construction, one in France and three in the USA for Urenco, Areva and the USEC.
-Total capacity is planned to be 15,000 te SWU per year.
+Four new commercial GC plants are under construction: one in France and three in the U.S. for Urenco, Areva, and USEC.
+Total capacity is planned to be 15M SWU per year.
 Two of these will replace old GD plants.
+Pilot plants are being operated in Brazil and Iran.